 Skip to contents

-In this cook book you will find recipes for using GGIR in specific scenarios.
+In this cook book you will find recipes for using GGIR in specific non-default scenarios.

 Handling externally derived data